To see your placed bets, simply click on ‘History/Bonus’ in your betslip on the right hand side.

 A single bet is a type of bet on just one option separately.
 This bet can be placed either by simply just selecting and confirming one option, or by selecting multiple options and selecting “Single” in the right sidebar.
 This last option will allow you to enter a stake per bet, which is then multiplied by the number of bets.

-When making an accumulator bet you are betting on a combination of several outcomes.
-All the predictions you make in the accumulator bet have to come true in order to win, but the reward can more than make up for this.
-The odds of the separate bets in the accumulator bet are multiplied.
+A multi bet is a type of bet on more than one option at the same time.
+When making an multi bet, you are betting on a combination of several outcomes.
+All the predictions you make in the multi bet have to come true in order to win, but the reward can more than make up for this.
+The odds of the separate bets in the multi bet are multiplied.

 A full cover bet is a type of bet that covers all possible combinations of your selection, with or without single bets.
 You can choose to enter the amount you want to bet per combination or you can enter your total stake directly.
 You have the following options: